hupple/hupple.github.io/_pages/about.md

 My main research interest lies in the field of extremal and probabilistic combinatorics.

-Email me at huping9 at mail dot sysu dot edu dot cn
+Email me at huping9 at mail.sysu.edu.cn